Stevens Pass Uphill Traffic Policy:

 - Areas adjacent to the Resort boundary, including the Nordic Center, receive no snow control, Patrol, or trail maintenance from Stevens Pass, and use is at one’s own risk.
 This includes out of bounds areas accessible from within the Resort boundary.

-- Scenic Rides may be purchased from Guest Relations for a single ride up the Sky Line chair, conditions permitting.
+- Scenic Rides may be purchased from Guest Relations for a single ride up the Skyline chairlift, conditions permitting.

 - Special events may be granted exceptions to this policy upon consideration by Stevens Pass.